 Made of ceramic, porous 3-D printed bricks feature an open weave design that allows them to absorb water and cool rooms via evaporation.
 Because the modular bricks use mortar to stay in place, forward-thinking contractors employ climate control solutions to dry the material and stay on schedule.

 Algae can be a powerful energy source.
 BIQ House in Germany is the first algae-powered building.
 The structure is made of “bio-reactors” that contain algae that grow in sunlight and provide natural shade.
 It also produces electricity that the building can use, as well as harvestable biomass.

-Researchers are also studying the use of algae in pavement, specifically as a lignin-based seal for asphalt and roof sealants.
-Scientists are studying the organism to extend the life of asphalt roads, which deteriorate in warm temperature.
+Researchers are also studying the use of algae in the pavement, specifically as a lignin-based seal for asphalt and roof sealants.
+Scientists are studying the organism to extend the life of asphalt roads, which deteriorate in warm temperatures.

 With old-growth trees becoming scarcer, scientists developed fast-growing North American tulipwood.
 The lumber is stronger and more attractive than cross-laminated lumber made of spruce.
 It’s also stronger than concrete by weight.
 Climate control solutions keep the wood from warping during its different processing stages.

 Construction Drying Solutions Keep Pace with Architectural Advances

 As long as contractors build, the need for temporary climate control will persist.
 Polygon is ready with cutting-edge technologies that keep construction sites dry, healthy, and productive, such as indirect-fired heaters that produce clean air.
 Regardless of your stage of construction, Polygon’s specialists will work with your heating strategy (or assist with developing one) to help you save money, eliminate problems caused by ambient temperatures and relative humidity levels, and meet deadlines.
 Contact Polygon today to learn more about how affordable temporary climate control equipment will benefit your site and prevent unnecessary delays.